Zillow Instant Offers: Why It Shut Down for Good

 You can sell quickly and conveniently without turning to an iBuyer.
 Some options include:

-If you want to maximize your profits, consider working with a low-commission real estate agent who specializes in fast sales.
-A local low-commission realtor provides full-services but at a reduced cost.
+To maximize your profits, consider working with a low-commission real estate agent specializing in fast sales.
+A local low-commission realtor provides full services but at a reduced cost.

-If you’re buying and selling, a home trade-in program, or Power Buyer, can help you buy before you sell so you’re not juggling two real estate transactions at once.
+If you’re buying and selling, a home trade-in program, or Power Buyer, can help you buy before you sell so you won’t have to manage two real estate transactions at once.
 You will have to pay fees for those services.

 Final thoughts: Is selling for a Zillow Instant Offer (or an iBuyer) worth it?